spanner/radiant-paperclipped_uploader-extension/README.md

 ## Status

 It works.
 It's new but quite tidy.
 It should handle errors reasonably well but only to report a failure.
-It's not properly browser-tested yet.

 ## Installation